 - 17-1.
 Based on the audit procedures performed and the audit evidence obtained, the auditor shall evaluate whether sufficient appropriate audit evidence has been obtained regarding, and shall conclude on: - (a) Whether, in the auditor's judgment, a material uncertainty related to going concern exists; and (Ref: Para.
 A17-1) - (b) The appropriateness of management's use of the going concern basis of accounting in the preparation of the financial statements. - 17-2.
 If the auditor has not obtained sufficient appropriate audit evidence, the auditor shall attempt to obtain further audit evidence.
-If the auditor is unable to obtain further audit evidence, the auditor shall consider the implications for the auditor's opinion on the financial statements in accordance with ISA (UK) 705 (Revised June 2016).
+If the auditor is unable to obtain further audit evidence, the auditor shall consider the implications for the auditor's opinion on the

+In the UK, these include companies with a premium listing of equity shares regardless of whether they are incorporated in the UK or elsewhere.

+- financial statements in accordance with ISA (UK) 705 (Revised June 2016).
 (Ref: Para.
 A18-1) - 18-1.
-In making the evaluation and conclusions required by paragraph 17-1, the auditor shall: - (a) Evaluate whether judgments and decisions made by management in making its assessment of the entity's ability to continue as a going concern, even if they are individually reasonable, are indicators of possible management bias.
-When indicators of possible management bias are identified, the auditor shall evaluate the implications for the audit; and (Ref: Para.A19-1-A19-3) - (b) Take into account all relevant audit evidence obtained, whether corroborative or contradictory.
+In making the evaluation and conclusions required by paragraph 17-1, the auditor shall: - (a) Evaluate whether judgments and decisions made by management in making its assessment, even if they are individually reasonable, are indicators of possible management bias.
+When indicators of possible management bias are identified, the auditor shall evaluate the implications for the audit; and (Ref: Para.
+A19-1-A19-3) - (b) Take into account all relevant audit evidence obtained, whether corroborative or contradictory.